appindesign/M-Time-Series/readme.md

 ## MonthAsM
 Solve the problem of month names taking up too much space in a visual.

 The function converts a month name to a one letter abbreviation.
-One, or more empty, characters are added if a month shares its first character with another month.
+One, or more, empty characters are added if a month shares its first character with another month.

 ## StartOfWeekN
 Solve problems like finding the first Monday of the month, the 2nd Thursday or the last Friday.